e3krisztian/dutree/README.rst

   - **Fix so the tests work with Python 3 as well.**
   - **Fix grave bugs with real size.**
-    The real size calculation was wrong sometimes, it raised assertion sometimes and the leaf count would be off sometimes.
+    The real size calculation was wrong sometimes, it could raise assertions or the leaf count could be off.

 * v1.5